 This means our eyes and minds are constantly searching for images and processing them to understand the world.

 And, according to research, we process images tens of thousands of times faster than words.
 This is probably why more than 65 percent of the population falls into the visual-learner category.
 Thinking visually can help you to learn and memorize concepts more easily.

-Bare this in mind next time you’re putting together a PowerPoint or report and use images and a few words on your slides, as opposed to text-heavy information.
+Bear this in mind next time you’re putting together a PowerPoint or report.
+You should use images and a few words on your slides, as opposed to text-heavy information.

 I encourage you to use more images in your slides and reports because:

 1. You’ll keep the attention on you and your message

 They’re either reading the words on your slide or listening to you.
 An image is easier and faster to process so people can return to looking at and listening to you.

 2. Creating contrast keeps their attention

 One of the most important elements in your presentations is contrast.
 Human beings, particularly in a digital world, are constantly distracted.
 An image gives your audience new stimulation and a rest from all the words and numbers.
 This keeps their attention.

 As noted above, most people are visual learners and will better understand and retain your key messages when you incorporate images.
 Pictures also appeal to the creative side of the brain and more effectively engage people.